aiforged/docs/docs/getting-started.md

 ### Option A — Studio (fastest to value)

+!!! tip "Accelerate setup with the AIForged Assistant"
+    You can use the [New Agent Assistant](aiforged-assistant/new-agent-assistant.md) to describe the solution you want in natural language, generate a starting blueprint, and then refine prompts with the [Prompt Designer Assistant](aiforged-assistant/prompt-designer-assistant.md).

 1. Create or open an Agent
     ![](assets/img-2025-08-18-10-45-03.png)
 2. Add your first Service (e.g., Email Scraper, LLM Extractor, Document Intelligence, OCR, Vision)